taehoryu/arepo-tutorial/source/Session7.rst

    $ python3 snapshot_binary.py

-then, you will get the following image,
+then, you will get the following movie,

 .. raw:: html

-     <iframe width="560" height="315" src="https://youtu.be/3ZlxOuCV1Tw" frameborder="0" allowfullscreen></iframe>
+   <video controls src="../image/movie.mp4"></video>